-Mr. Le earned a Masters Degree from University of Central Florida College of Optics and Photonics – Center for Research and Education in Optics and Lasers (CREOL).
-He is an expert in the area of high vacuum thin film deposition; specializing in high laser damage threshold coatings, high performance optical coatings for ultra high density short pulse laser, and temperature sensitive coatings for polymer substrates.
+Mr. Lee earned a Masters Degree from University of Central Florida College of Optics and Photonics – Center for Research and Education in Optics and Lasers (CREOL).
+He is an expert in the area of high vacuum thin film deposition; specializing in high laser damage threshold coatings, high-performance optical coatings for ultra high density short pulse laser, and temperature sensitive coatings for polymer substrates.

 Mr. Le was working on a prototype of “cold plasma” equipment when he was approached by one of the scientists from Utah.
 He immediately accepted the challenge.
 He designed a sub-nano thin film stack that provided a “reverse” optical interference filter, call notch filter (NF), to eliminate a specific undesired wavelength.
 He then used the “cold plasma” assist deposition to apply this thin film on eyeglasses.

-Tecport is now producing and providing the prototype lens to the Scientists at Moran Eye Care Center in Utah to conduct clinical trial at the present.
-The initial result from the trail indicates that more than 70% of the chronicled (more than 15 episodes of migraine per month) people who have migraines, have less migraine episodes per month after wearing these NF Glasses.
+Tecport is now producing and providing the prototype lens to the Scientists at Moran Eye Care Center in Utah to conduct a clinical trial at the present.
+The initial result from the trial indicates that more than 70% of the chronicled (more than 15 episodes of migraine per month) people who have migraines have fewer migraine episodes per month after wearing these NF Glasses.

 There are two patents pending on this subject, one from the University of Utah, and the other from Tecport Optics Inc.